fsantanna-no/p2p-tml-paper/rita-24/response.md

 - 3.2.4.
 Middleware Summary:

-We discuss the middleware limitaions as follows: contiguous unique identifiers, deterministic API, non-malicious peers, and static memory footprint.
+We discuss the middleware limitations as follows: contiguous unique identifiers, deterministic API, non-malicious peers, and static memory footprint.
 The text is too long to fit here and can be found in the paper or link above.